Henrik Sedin nets 1,000th point, Canucks beat Panthers 2-1

+''When I saw my teammates come on the ice, I lost it a little bit,'' Sedin said after the Canucks topped the Florida Panthers 2-1 on Friday night.

+''It was very special,'' Sedin added. ''If I retired today, I think that was the most memorable moment for me as a player.''

-VANCOUVER, British Columbia (AP) -- Henrik Sedin got his 1,000th career point before Luca Sbisa scored the winner in the third period as the Vancouver Canucks defeated the Florida Panthers 2-1 on Friday night.
+Sedin reached the milestone before Luca Sbisa scored the winner in the third period.
 Ryan Miller stopped 34 shots for Vancouver, which improved to 8-1-3 in its last 12 games.

 Jaromir Jagr scored for Florida, and Roberto Luongo made 30 saves in the loss.

 Sedin came in with a goal and two assists over his last three games to get to 999 points.
-He reached the milestone in style at 5:50 of the second period.
+He reached No. 1,000 in style at 5:50 of the second period.

 With the Canucks trailing 1-0, Sedin raced up the ice with twin brother Daniel on a 2-on-1 rush before taking a pass and beating Luongo with a backhand through the legs for his 11th goal of the season.

+''When I got the breakaway, I didn't really know what to do,'' Sedin said. ''I think Lu thought I was going to go upstairs, but it was nice to see it go in.''

-Sedin's teammates spilled over the boards to mob the 36-year-old as the crowd at Rogers Arena roared its approval.
+While the 36-year-old celebrated with his teammates, the crowd at Rogers Arena roared its approval.
 Luongo, who played for Vancouver from 2006-14, then stopped Sedin to offer his congratulations.

+''I didn't know how to feel,'' Luongo said. ''Obviously I was happy for Hank, but not too happy for myself that I let that in.''

 The fans continued to salute Sedin, who returned the applause, before a video tribute was played during the next TV timeout.

+''It was unreal,'' Sbisa said. ''That's the stuff dreams are made of.
+That's what I dream about when I go to bed.
+Maybe in my next life, I'll get 1,000 points.''

-Sedin became the 85th player in NHL history to record 1,000 points, and just the 38th to accomplish the feat with one franchise.
+Sedin became the 85th player in NHL history to record 1,000, and just the 38th to accomplish the feat with one franchise.
 Washington Capitals sniper Alex Ovechkin reached the same milestone on Jan.
 11.

+''It's been a very long ride, but a fun ride,'' Sedin said. ''All the teammates and linemates we've had, they've all given us something and made us better.''

 The score was tied at 1 before Sbisa ripped his second goal of the season past Luongo 3:07 into the third off a broken play in the slot.